mthomas7/246/logistics/syllabus.md

   * Office location: Williams 311A
   * Office hours: M 1-2, T 2:30-3:30, W 12-1 (Or by appointment)
   * Additionally, I will be available in the Math tutorial room (Williams 318) on Mondays from 12:00-1:00.
+  * Brittany has offered to have an extra office hour: Thursdays from 6-7 in Williams 318.
   * Instructor e-mail: mthomas7@ithaca.edu
 * Website: [https://mthomas7.github.io/246/](https://mthomas7.github.io/246/)